brianhigh/data-workshop/README.md

 data-workshop
 =============

-Materials for a casual, collaborative workshop series on data management for UW researchers.
+Materials for a casual, collaborative workshop series on data management for researchers.